What is a leisure battery?

 1. Open lead acid leisure batteries

 These the cheapest of the selection but also the most maintenance heavy.
-Open lead acid leisure batteries work via lead plates which sit in a solution of sulphuric acid.
-There are removable caps so you can top the battery up with electrolytes to maintain performance.
+Open lead acid leisure batteries work via lead plates which sit in a solution of sulphuric acid, known as electrolyte.
+There are removable caps so you can top the battery up with electrolytes or distilled water to maintain performance.

 Open lead acid batteries are not as common as they used to be.
 This is because there are more convenient lead acid batteries available now which don’t require you to top up the liquid acid.